Starting a Private Dietitian Practice: The Complete Guide 2026

 Professional registration

-Register with your country's professional regulatory body.
+Register with your country's professional regulatory bodies.
 This is mandatory to practice as a dietitian and typically requires proof of your credentials.
-Processing time: 2-6 weeks.
+Plan for several weeks to receive all your professional identifiers.

 Business registration

 Register your business entity with the appropriate national registry.
-Choose the correct healthcare professional business code for your activity.
+Choose the correct healthcare professional activity code.

 Professional liability insurance